fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-1/assignment-1.md

 * [Building violations](https://data.cityofchicago.org/Buildings/Building-Violations/22u3-xenr)
 * [311 service requests](https://data.cityofchicago.org/Service-Requests/311-Service-Requests/v6vf-nfxy)

-All of the previous datasets contain metadata with a description of the data attributes, source of the data, gaps, etc. After selecting the dataset, make sure you to enter your selection in the shared spreadsheet (see Piazza for link).
+All of the previous datasets contain metadata with a description of the data attributes, source of the data, gaps, etc. After selecting the dataset, make sure you enter your selection in the shared spreadsheet (see Piazza for link).

 ---